secretstartups/handbook/business-technology/data-team/organization/enterprise-data/index.html.md

 At GitLab we are [Handbook First](/handbook/handbook-usage/#why-handbook-first) and promote this concept by ensuring the enterprise data team page remains updated with the most accurate information regarding enterprise data objectives, processes, and projects.
 We also strive to keep the handbook updated with useful resources and our enterprise data toolset.

-## Enterprise Data Fusion Responsibilities
+## Enterprise Data Responsibilities

-Of the [Data Team's Responsibilities](/handbook/business-technology/data-team/#responsibilities), the Enterprise Data Fusion Team is responsible for:
+Of the [Data Team's Responsibilities](/handbook/business-technology/data-team/#responsibilities), the Enterprise Data Team is responsible for:

 - Being a **_Center of Excellence_** for [Data Management processes](https://about.gitlab.com/handbook/business-technology/data-team/data-management/)
 - Provide direction and support to the Data Modeling Project teams to develop architecture and implement dimensional model designs by following [Modeling Development process](https://about.gitlab.com/handbook/business-technology/data-team/platform/edw/#modeling-development-process)